Yankees vs. Rays Player Props Betting Odds

 Rizzo Stats

-- Anthony Rizzo has put up 34 hits with five doubles, five home runs and 11 walks.
-He has driven in 14 runs.
+- Anthony Rizzo has five doubles, five home runs, 11 walks and 14 RBI (35 total hits).

-- Rizzo enters this matchup looking to extend his three-game hit streak.
-In his last five games he is batting .250 with a walk and an RBI.
+- Rizzo has picked up a hit in four games in a row.
+During his last five outings he is batting .286 with a walk and an RBI.

 Rizzo Recent Games